heidongxianhua/byteff/README.md

 Welcome to the repository of ByteFF!
  This repository hosts the source code for ByteFF paper.

+## Use ByteFF
+We offer a free trial of ByteFF through our API service.

+For further details, please reach out to zhengtianze@bytedance.com.

 ## Model architecture
 <img src="./Model.png" alt="plot" height="500">